wangziqi2013/wangziqi2013.github.io/_posts/2022-08-09-reuse-cache.markdown

 decision by always selecting the block in the cache whose re-reference is the furthest in the future reference stream.
 The OPT algorithm, however, is unachievable, because in practice future references cannot be known in advance.
 However, given a past reference history, it is possible to predict the re-reference distance of a block into the future.
+For example, the LRU algorithm, which yields good result on L1 caches, assumes that cache accesses demonstrate temporal locality, in which an access to an address usually indicates more accesses in the near future.
+As a result, if a block was just accessed, then it is likely that the block will also be accessed in the near future, and hence the block should not be evicted by promoting it to the head (LRU side) of the LRU chain.

+The paper begins by pointing out that while LRU is a good indication of re-use distance on